dwinterLA-zz/ground-source/README.md

 - Merge the latest `master` into `groundsource-dev`.
 Forestry will:
     - Automatically detect any changes made to `groundsource-dev`.
-    - Built the site, and commit the build to the Github Pages branch: `gh-pages-branch`.
+    - Build the site and commit to the Github Pages branch: `gh-pages-branch`.

 - Within a few minutes, your changes should be live at <a href="https://groundsource.net">groundsource.net</a>.
 If not, logging into Forestry should illuminate potential build errors (look for the status indicator at the top of the left navigation bar).

 ## Managing Content

 <a href="https://forestry.io/" target="_blank">Forestry.io</a> is a CMS for static sites.
-Below is a basic overview of how content and data is
+Below is a brief technical overview of how Jekyll/Forestry handles content.

-structured within Jekyll/Forestry, with a dev focus.
-However, Christian's created some <a href="https://www.groundsource.net/documentation/forestry-documentation.pdf">literature</a> that describes the actual content (what should go where and how), from a CMS user's perspective.
+Christian's also created some <a href="https://www.groundsource.net/documentation/forestry-documentation.pdf">literature</a> that describes the data entry process.

 Jekyll has two main content concepts: